dscc-admin-ch/lomas/README.md

 It is important to note that the service is not responsible for storing and managing private datasets, these are usually already stored on the provider's infrastructure.

 ## Disclaimer
-Lomas is a Proof of Concept, and several security aspects are still under development.
-While the 'logical' aspects within the server are verified, the overall infrastructure security is not our current priority.
+Lomas is a Proof of Concept that is still under development.

+The overall infrastructure security is not our current priority.
+While attention has been given to the 'logical' aspects within the server, many security aspects are not handled.
 For example, user authentication is not implemented.
-However, Lomas can be integrated into other secure infrastructures to ensure safety.
+However, Lomas can be integrated into other secure infrastructures.

 We welcome any feedback or suggestions for future improvements.
 External input is valuable as we continue to enhance the security and functionality of Lomas.
 Please open a bug report or issue here: https://github.com/dscc-admin-ch/lomas/issues.open.